ultraseedbox/USB-Docs/UltraSeedbox Applications/Deluge/Extra Guides/Installing Deluge Plugins.md

 ### LabelPlus

-* A configurable plugin for Delige Thin client that allows you to organize torrents by labels
+* A configurable plugin for Deluge Thin client that allows you to organize torrents by labels
 * This is useful if you want to separate public torrents from your privates, with different seeding limits
 * An in-depth guide is written [in this link.](https://docs.usbx.me/books/deluge/page/limiting-seeding-ratio-in-deluge#bkmrk-labelplus)